Laëtitia Roux

 Roux was born in Savines-le-Lac and started ski-mountaineering at the age of nine.
 In autumn of 2005, she joined the PACA section of the Fédération française de la montagne et de l’escalade (FFME).
 She competed in December of the same year at the Alpi-Champsaur race.
-Roux is member of the Team Ecrins Hautes-Alpes and the international Dynafit team.
+Roux is a member of the Team Ecrins Hautes-Alpes and the international Dynafit team.
 She has been a member of the French national selection since 2007 and lives in Grenoble.